Mgphone/TurboRemoval/manAndVanBackend/mynotes.md

 commit 39,
 for react and node proxy connecting fetch you don't need full URL address just /retrieve ?? /your end point noted

+commit 40,
+When you fetch with server react to node method(return promise), header(authorization), body(data passing) noted